rjbettis/race-restreamer/README.md

 ## Components

 1. Input
    - Provides a form for channel input.
-When submited the app makes an API call to the backend to run a lambda function to verify the channel exists and checks the response.
+When submitted the app makes an API call to the backend to run a lambda function to verify the channel exists and checks the response.
 Channels are added to an array and passed to child components.
 2. RaceLayoutFour
    - Reads the channel array and renders a layout for a 4+ person race.
 3. RaceLayoutThree